violetprotocol/mauve-periphery/README.md

 ## Using solidity interfaces

-The Uniswap v3 periphery interfaces are available for import into solidity smart contracts via the npm artifact `@uniswap/v3-periphery`, e.g.:
+The Mauve periphery interfaces are available for import into solidity smart contracts via the npm artifact `@uniswap/v3-periphery`, e.g.:

 ```solidity